Green's Theorem Calculator

 Additional Features

-Common Vector Fields
+Common Vector Fields Used in Calculus

 Vector Field Applications

-→ M(x, y) = (x, y) Radial fields
+→ F(x, y) = (x, y) Radial vector fields used in physics and potential flow problems

-→ M(x, y) = (-y, x) Rotational fields
+→ F(x, y) = (-y, x) Rotational vector fields often used to study circulation

-→ M(x, y) = (x2, y2) Quadratic scaling fields
+→ F(x, y) = (x2, y2) Quadratic scaling vector fields

-→ M(x, y) = (x * y, x2) Mixed fields
+→ F(x, y) = (x * y, x2) Mixed polynomial vector fields

-→ M(x, y) = (-y2, x3) Higher-order fields
+→ F(x, y) = (-y2, x3) Higher-order nonlinear vector fields

-Green's Theorem Statement
+Green's Theorem Formula

-Green's Theorem states:
+Green's Theorem states that:

-C → F • d→ r = ∫R (∂N/∂x - ∂M/∂y) dA
+C →F · d→r = ∫R (∂N/∂x − ∂M/∂y) dA

 Where: